 Most cataract surgeries are performed on an outpatient basis and more than 95 percent of surgeries improve vision.

 Many think that Astigmatism disqualifies them from having Cataract surgery.
 You have options.
-Click below for more information.
+Learn more on our Astigmatism page.

 No, it's outpatient.
 You'll be there about 2-3 hours total but the actual procedure is less than 15 minutes.